Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 When the operating system is MSX-DOS 2, then this function call will return IX = 0 (since MSX-DOS does not modify the IX and IY registers unless they return a result, and no result is returned in these registers by this function).
 When running Nextor and the magic numbers are NOT supplied, the function call will return IX and IY unmodified as well, to maintain compatibility with MSX-DOS 2.

-When the operating is Nextor and the magic numbers are provided, then the following information is returned:
+When the operating system is Nextor and the magic numbers are provided, then the following information is returned:

 ```
 B = Emulated MSX-DOS kernel major version number (always 2)